 How relevant are the measured metrics to understanding the form and structure of street networks in urban neighborhoods?

-How can we effectively and sustainably operationalize the open and reproducible computational science approach to studying urban street networks and incorporate it into transportation planning and urban planning to achieve desired results?
+How can cities effectively and sustainably operationalize the open and reproducible computational science approach to studying urban street networks and incorporate it into transportation planning and urban planning to achieve desired results?

 Research Objectives

+The main aim of the research is to ……………………….
+Specificically, it seeks to achieve the following objectives:

-This research aims to seek out reproducible and open ways for securing and analyzing street network data.
+To identify sources to gather reproducible and open ways for securing and analyzing street network data.

 The research aims to take a modern computational data science approach by the use of portable computational notebooks to create replicable and verifiable analyses and comparisons of street network structure and form across city neighborhoods in Ghana.